• Search Search Please fill out this field.

 1. How To Write an Application Letter (With Template and Example)

-1. Research the company and job opening Thoroughly research the company you're applying to and the specifications of the open position.
+Follow these steps to compose a compelling application letter: 1.
+Research the company and job opening.
+Thoroughly research the company you're applying to and the specifications of the open position.
 The more you know about the job, the better you can customize your application letter.
-Look for details like: Recent awards the company has received
+Look for details like:

 7. How To Write A Job Application Letter (With Examples)